oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

     - Scroll to the top of the page and click on “Save”.
 ![](../common/images/mobile/403-Adding_Sample_Response.png)

-    - For your information: Now we have created all endpoints for the Loyalty Management Custom APIThe below is the list of endpoints for your reference.
+    - For your information: Now we have created all endpoints for the Loyalty Management Custom APIs.
+The below is the list of endpoints for your reference.

     | Resource Path     | Display Name          | Method | Request Type     | Response Media Type |
     | ----------------- | --------------------- | ------ | ---------------- | ------------------- |